What is Sensory Processing Disorder?

 Sensory integration therapy

-The main form of neural integration therapy is a type of occupational therapy that places a child in a room specifically designed to stimulate and challenge all of the senses.
+The main form of neural integration therapy is occupational therapy, with a specifically designed room where a child can stimulate and challenge all senses.

 Four main principles drive sensory integration therapy:

-Just right challenge (the child must be able to meet the challenges presented through playful activities)
+Just the proper challenge (the child must be able to meet the challenges presented through playful activities)

-Adaptive response (the child adapts his behavior with useful strategies in response to the challenges presented)
+Adaptive response (the child adapts his behavior with valuable strategies in response to the challenges presented)

 Active engagement (the child will want to participate because the activities are fun)